Zanzibar Revolution: Aftermath

 By 3 February Zanzibar was finally returning to normality, and Karume had been widely accepted by the people as their president.
 A police presence was back on the streets, looted shops were re-opening, and unlicensed arms were being surrendered by the civilian populace.
 The revolutionary government announced that its political prisoners, numbering 500, would be tried by special courts.
-Okello formed the Freedom Military Force (FMF), a paramilitary unit made up of his own supporters, which patrolled the streets and looted Arab property.
-The behaviour of Okello's supporters, his violent rhetoric, Ugandan accent, and Christian beliefs were alienating many in the largely moderate Zanzibari and Muslim ASP, and by March many members of his FMF had been disarmed by Karume's supporters and the Umma Party militia.
+Okello formed the Freedom Military Force (FMF), a paramilitary unit made up of his supporters, which patrolled the streets and looted Arab property.
+The behaviour of Okello's supporters, his violent rhetoric, Ugandan accent, and Christian beliefs were alienating many in the largely moderate Zanzibari and Muslim ASP.
+By March many members of his FMF had been disarmed by Karume's supporters and the Umma Party militia.

 On 11 March Okello was officially stripped of his rank of Field Marshal, and was denied entry when trying to return to Zanzibar from a trip to the mainland.
 He was deported to Tanganyika and then to Kenya, before returning destitute to his native Uganda.

 In April the government formed the People's Liberation Army (PLA) and completed the disarmament of Okello's remaining FMF militia.
 On 26 April Karume announced that a union had been negotiated with Tanganyika to form the new country of Tanzania.
 The merger was seen by contemporary media as a means of preventing communist subversion of Zanzibar; at least one historian states that it may have been an attempt by Karume, a moderate socialist, to limit the influence of the radically left-wing Umma Party.
 Babu had become close to Chinese diplomats who had arranged for several shipments of arms to be sent to Zanzibar to allow the Umma Party to have a paramilitary wing.

-Both Karume and President Nyerere of Tanganyika were concerned that Zanzibar was starting to become a hot-spot of Cold War tensions as American and British diplomats competed for influence with Soviet, Chinese and East German diplomats, and having a union with the non-aligned Tanganyika was considered the best way of removing Zanzibar from the world spotlight.
-However, many of the Umma Party's socialist policies on health, education and social welfare were adopted by the government.
+Both Karume and President Nyerere of Tanganyika were concerned that Zanzibar was starting to become a hot-spot of Cold War tensions as American and British diplomats competed for influence with Soviet, Chinese and East German diplomats.
+They believed that a union with the non-aligned Tanganyika was the best way to remove Zanzibar from the world spotlight.
+Many of the Umma Party's socialist policies on health, education and social welfare were adopted by the government.